-Trainees should take the RITE exam between the first and second year of core training.
+Optional for all trainees, but it is recommended that those trainees who choose to take the RITE exam do so between the first and second year of core training.

 The aim of the RITE is to provide the trainee and supervisor (who are the only people who receive the results) an indication of strengths and weaknesses in the trainee's neurological knowledge.
 The RITE is not designed to be a summative, certifying or qualifying examination, and its use in that manner is vigorously discouraged by the AAN and Australian and New Zealand Association of Neurologists (ANZAN).